ONEARMY/community-platform/packages/documentation/docs/Backend Development/firebase-emulator.md

 Once running in the container you can open the `/app` folder to view files
 ![](images/emulator-docker-remote-files.png)

-Alternatively you can request Docker to execute commands directly on the container, e.g.
+Alternatively while the container is running, you can request Docker to execute commands directly on the container:

 ```
 docker exec -it <name> ls
 docker exec -it <name> cat /app/firestore-debug.log
 ```

-The `name` can be retrieved by running `docker ps`.
+(The `name` can be retrieved by running `docker ps`.)

 ## Troubleshooting